 Yes.
 I love salmon skin, especially when fried and crispy.
 But if you prefer to cook it without the skin, simply follow the same instructions, cooking it for about 3 minutes per side.

 No. I recommend thawing the salmon before using it in this recipe.
 It's OK to use frozen salmon when baking salmon in the oven.
-But when pan-frying, the salmon should be thawed to ensure it is evenly cooked.
+But when pan-frying, the salmon should be thawed to make sure it is evenly cooked.

 Serving Suggestions

-Pan-fried salmon is a versatile main dish.
-It goes with anything!
-The three photos below show it served with three different sides: sauteed green beans, roasted broccoli, and tomato salad enhanced with mozzarella and olives:
+This is a versatile main dish that goes with anything.
+The three photos below show it served with three different sides: sauteed green beans (it's also good with haricot verts), roasted broccoli, and tomato salad with mozzarella and olives:

 Recipe Card